fredysomy/Block-chain-code/README.md

   Day 1.5 : Better explaination of day 1 ('_App_' calls function in js and '_instance_' calls function in solidity)

+- Day 2: Buttons
-- Day 2: Display content of a function in a smart contract when btn is clicked
+         - Display content of a function in a smart contract when btn is clicked

-- Day 3: Counter with increment and decrement btns
+         - Counter with increment and decrement btns

-- Day 4: Calculator (with +,-,\*,/ options)
+         - Calculator (with +,-,\*,/ options)

-- Day 5: Arrays
+- Day 3: Arrays

          - Array of structs
+         - Arrays (advanced)
          - Todo list using arrays
+         - Crud model

-- Day 6: Mapping
+- Day 4: Mapping

-- Day6.5: Array, crud model,fibonaaci series and viting system
+         - Simple Mapping
+         - Mapping of structs ppl

-- Day 7: Conditional stmts
+- Day 5: Conditional stmts

-- Day8: Contract to book a hotel room
+- Day 6: Contract to book a hotel room

+- Miscellaneous
+         - Fibonacci series
+         - Simple Bank example
+         - Hotel room example

 <br/>